 Here are some of Ecosia’s top line stats:

-Ecosia is an online search engine that plants trees for every search you make.
+Ecosia.org is an online search engine that plants trees for the searches you make.
 Think of them as an environmental Google, Bing or Yahoo, where you can access and browse the internet as you normally would.

 Ecosia started back in 2009, when German engineer Christian Froll came up with the idea of using the profits from a search engine to help fund reforestation projects in some of the most threatened ecosystems around the world.

 Now with 52 employees, they now boast (and rightly so) to have planted over 90 million trees, and have even built a solar farm.
 They are reportedly able to take 1kg of CO2 from the atmosphere for every search you make.
 Sounds pretty good so far, right?

 But before we take everything at face value, it’s worth doing a little digging to find out what’s really happening under the surface.

 How does the search engine Ecosia make money?